tryriot/coding-challenge/README.md

 - No enrolments created for 1 year (`enrolments.created_at`)

 3. The output of the exercise should be the SQL query itself.

+4. (Bonus point), return the criterion column that will tell why this workspace should be deleted

 ## Debriefing (1 hour)